 - Collect and distribute all assets in the estate

-On average, estates that fall within this range are dealt with within 3-5 months.
-Typically, obtaining the grant of probate takes 6-10 weeks.
+On average, simple estates can be concluded within 6 – 12 months.
+Typically, obtaining the Grant of Probate takes 12 – 16 weeks.
 Collecting assets then follows, which can take between 3-6 weeks.
 Once this has been done, we can distribute the assets, which normally takes 3-6 weeks.

 Disbursements (Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process):

-- £170 advert in The London Gazette and local newspaper – Protects against unexpected claims from unknown creditors (if appropriate).
+- Advert in The London Gazette and local newspaper – £173 (if appropriate).
+This protects against unexpected claims from unknown creditors.

 Additional fees in certain circumstances